man572142/MarkDownTest/BroAudioStackEditor.md

 BroAudio is a sound management and playback tool for Unity.
 It is the only tool that cares about <a href="#sound-quality">sound quality</a> and prioritizes developer user experience.
 You can build a massive audio system without the need to learn complex middleware software (like FMOD or WWise).
 Build and mange library with zero code.
 Play and control the audio with only one line of code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Features

+- Seamless Loop
+- Fade In/Out with multiple ease function
+- Cross Fade
+- Randomized (with weighted)
+- Sequencer
+- Visualized waveform and playback lines
+- Playing across multiple scenes
+- Clip Editor for permanent clip editing
+- Low Code Design
+- Customizable GUI settings
+- and more…

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Quick Start -->
 ## Quick Start